jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

-which at least 1 but no more than 3 figures should be included in the report, the Multiplot as well as the elementary plots that contain were NOT displayed separately and can ONLY be examined as PARTs of the Figure 1at the subsection [10.1.1 Overview of results for the harm on population health](#ind-10-1-1--Overview-of-results-for-the-harm-on-population-health) of the chapter [10 RESULTS](#ind-10--RESULTS).)*
+which at least 1 but no more than 3 figures should be included in the report, the Multiplot as well as the elementary plots that contain were NOT displayed separately and can ONLY be examined as PARTs of the Figure 1 at the subsection [10.1.1 Overview of results for the harm on population health](#ind-10-1-1--Overview-of-results-for-the-harm-on-population-health) of the chapter [10 RESULTS](#ind-10--RESULTS).)*